- MEN'S SPORTS

 - INSIDE ATHLETICS

 |DAVE FRITZ- Head Men's and Women's Swimming & Diving Coach|

-1994 Grove City College graduate, Dave Fritz is in his 12th season as
+1994 Grove City College graduate, Dave Fritz is entering his 13th season as

 Grove City College’s head men’s swimming and diving coach.
 Under his

 direction, Grove City has returned to the national spotlight as one of

 Grove City has captured the Presidents’ Athletic Conference title six times in the last seven

 seasons.
 Overall, he has led the Wolverines to seven conference championships.

 In 2007, two Grove City swimmers earned NCAA Division III championships as Tim Whitbeck won the national title in the 50 free and Caleb Courage repeated as national champion in the 100 free.

 Five years ago, 11 Grove City swimmers earned NCAA Division III All-America distinction as the Wolverines placed sixth in the team standings at the NCAA Championships.
 During the 2008-09 regular season, Grove City went 12-2 overall and won the Presidents’ Athletic Conference title for the second straight season.